Irinotecan: *28 variant patients

 People with variants of the UGT1A1 called TA7, also known as the "*28 variant", express fewer UGT1A1 enzymes in their liver and often have Gilbert's syndrome.
 During chemotherapy, they effectively receive a larger than expected dose because their bodies are not able to clear irinotecan as fast as others.
 In studies this corresponds to higher incidences of severe neutropenia and diarrhea.

 In 2004, a clinical study was performed that both validated prospectively the association of the *28 variant with greater toxicity and the ability of genetic testing in predicting that toxicity before chemotherapy administration.

 In 2005, the FDA made changes to the labeling of irinotecan to add pharmacogenomics recommendations, such that irinotecan recipients with a homozygous (both of the two gene copies) polymorphism in UGT1A1 gene, to be specific, the *28 variant, should be considered for reduced drug doses.
 Irinotecan is one of the first widely used chemotherapy agents that is dosed according to the recipient's genotype.

-Approval
+History

+In February 2024, the FDA approved irinotecan liposome, in combination with oxaliplatin, fluorouracil, and leucovorin, for the first-line treatment of metastatic pancreatic adenocarcinoma.
+Efficacy was evaluated in NAPOLI 3 (NCT04083235), a randomized, multicenter, open-label, active-controlled trial in 770 participants with metastatic pancreatic adenocarcinoma who had not previously received chemotherapy in the metastatic setting.
+Randomization was stratified by region, liver metastases, and ECOG performance status.
+Participants were randomized (1:1) to receive one of the following treatments: NALIRIFOX: irinotecan liposome 50 mg/m2 as an intravenous infusion over 90 minutes, followed by oxaliplatin 60 mg/m2 as an intravenous infusion over 120 minutes, followed by leucovorin 400 mg/m2 intravenously over 30 minutes, followed by fluorouracil 2400 mg/m2 intravenously over 46 hours, every 2 weeks; Gem+NabP: Nab-paclitaxel 125 mg/m2 as an intravenous infusion over 35 minutes, followed by gemcitabine 1000 mg/m2 intravenously over 30 minutes on days 1, 8, and 15 of each 28-day cycle.
+The application was granted orphan drug designation.

+Society and culture

+Legal status

-Irinotecan received accelerated approval from the U.S. Food and Drug Administration (FDA) in 1996, and full approval in 1998.
+Irinotecan received accelerated approval from the US Food and Drug Administration (FDA) in 1996, and full approval in 1998.

+A liposome encapsulated version of irinotecan sold under the brand name Onivyde, was approved by the FDA in October 2015, to treat metastatic pancreatic cancer.
+It was approved for medical use in the European Union in October 2016.